 When making any stew, the challenge is in choosing the best cut of meat to result in a tender, flavorful and lean dish.
 For fork-tender bites, ideal lean meat choices are beef chuck (either chuck roast or chuck shoulder) or beef round (bottom round roast and top round roast).

-“I enjoy using different vegetables in place of the more ordinary,” says Sharp Grossmont outpatient dietitian Ursula Ridens, a member of Sharp’s Nutrition Education and Counseling Program team.
+“I enjoy using different vegetables in place of the more ordinary,” says Sharp HealthCare dietitian nutritionist Ursula Ridens, a member of Sharp’s Nutrition Education and Counseling Program team.
 “The original recipe was easy to modify by using parsnips and rutabaga instead of potatoes, as well as using multi-colored carrots, resulting in a nourishing meal boasting fiber and antioxidants.
 This will definitely be a repeat recipe in my house.”

 Healthy Slow Cooker Irish Beef Stew